JosephineConnelly/thesis_josephine/content/textfile.md

 Introduce The purpose and relevance of a future with soy in the Nordics *paragraph*

-There is the idea that it could be cleaver for socioeconomic and environmental purposes to be more self sufficient when it comes to plant protiens and fats in europe.
-We import soy and other crops mainly as feed to our animals that then go on to be a source of meat protien for human consumption.
+There is the idea that it could be cleaver for socioeconomic and environmental purposes to be more self sufficient when it comes to plant proteins and fats in europe.
+We import soy and other crops mainly as feed to our animals that then go on to be a source of meat protein for human consumption.
-Our meat consumption is not sustainable. we should be able to source (grow) our protien for meat more locally.
+Our meat consumption is not sustainable. we should be able to source (grow) our protein for meat more locally.
 We import fo much soy into europe.
 Also Soy can be a great source of vegetarian soybean for direct or processed human consumption.
-Soy is also a vital ingredient (sot lycitine) in many processed foods. (numbers, ref) The unstability of our energy resources since war in europe also has rekindled this idea of being self sustainable in europe as an important
+Soy is also a vital ingredient (soy lecithin) in many processed foods. (numbers, ref) The unstableness of our energy resources since war in europe also has rekindled this idea of being self sustainable in europe as an important

 ## What we know and dont know

 1. What is the problem/Question?
 There is 136 soybeans in the NORDGEN gene bank and we want to know if they could be of use.
 Why is it important?
-It is important because it would be a good idea to be able to grow more protien and oil rich crops in Northern Europe.
+It is important because it would be a good idea to be able to grow more protein and oil rich crops in Northern Europe.
 What do we not know?
 We dont know what we have.
 We dont know how these NORDGEN accessions relate genetically to the rest of the soy.